Omar-Abdel-Wahab/WeatherApp/README.md

 # WeatherApp

 This application was developed using Tkinter package for creating Python GUI applications.
-It uses OpenWeatherAPI to get weather information.
+It uses OpenWeatherAPI to get weather data.

 ### Other Packages Used